Mockumentary: In film and television

 Since the beginning of the 1980s, the mockumentary format has gained considerable attention.
+Mockumentaries have also been studied for their ability to blur distinctions between fiction and factual media, often encouraging audiences to question the authority and authenticity of documentary storytelling.
 The 1980 South African film The Gods Must be Crazy (along with its 1989 sequel) is presented in the manner of a nature documentary, with documentary narrator Paddy O'Byrne describing the events of the film in the manner of a biologist or anthropologist presenting scientific knowledge to viewers.
 The Atomic Cafe (1983) is a Cold-War era American "mockumentary" film that made use of archival government footage from the 1950s.
 Woody Allen's 1983 film Zelig stars Allen as a curiously nondescript enigma who is discovered for his remarkable ability to transform himself to resemble anyone he is near, and Allen is edited into historical archive footage.
 In 1984, Christopher Guest co-wrote and starred in the mockumentary This Is Spinal Tap, directed by Rob Reiner.
 Guest went on to write and direct other mockumentaries including Waiting for Guffman, Best in Show, and A Mighty Wind, all written with costar Eugene Levy.

 In Central Europe, the first time that viewers were exposed to mockumentary was in 1988 when the Czechoslovak short film Oil Gobblers was shown.
 For two weeks, TV viewers believed that the oil-eating animals really existed.

 Tim Robbins' 1992 film Bob Roberts was a mockumentary centered around the senatorial campaign of a right-wing stock trader and folksinger, and the unsavory connections and dirty tricks used to defeat a long-term liberal incumbent played by Gore Vidal.
 Man Bites Dog is a 1992 Belgian black comedy crime mockumentary written, produced, and directed by Rémy Belvaux, André Bonzel, and Benoît Poelvoorde.
 In 1995, Peter Jackson and Costa Botes directed Forgotten Silver, which claimed New Zealand "director" Colin McKenzie was a pioneer in filmmaking.
 When the film was later revealed to be a mockumentary, Jackson received criticism for tricking viewers.

 Borat!
 Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan from 2006, and its 2020 sequel Borat Subsequent Moviefilm, are two controversial yet successful films that use this style, as does Brüno, a similar film from 2009 also starring Sacha Baron Cohen.
 Sony Pictures Animation released their second animated feature, Surf's Up in 2007, which was the first of its kind to incorporate the mockumentary style into animation.
-REC, a 2007 Spanish film by Jaume Balagueró and Paco Plaza, uses journalism aesthetics to approach a horror universe set up in a real building in Barcelona.
-The film was remade in the United States as the 2008 film Quarantine.